oscarolar/web_dynatree/README.rst

 .. figure:: raw/default/images/setting_dynatree4.png
     :align: center

-    A one2many to dynatrees are added on ``ir.actions.act_window`` model.
+    There is a one2many pointing to dynatrees  on the ``ir.actions.act_window`` model.

 .. warning:: The capability to add ``search`` view but not tested

-A hook method can be added on the model to make a specif action.
-For exemple the budget ``analytic.budget`` is linked on a period
+Some hook methods can be defined on the target model for advanced tuning.
+The screenshots of the two views above illustrate one of them, meant to use a virtual arborescent structure (periods and budgets):

 .. figure:: raw/default/images/tree_dynatree9.png
     :align: center